Dongdongshe/dongdongshe.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
+**Drop me an email if you are interested in working with me!**

 I received my Ph.D. at the Department of Computer Science, <a href="https://www.columbia.edu/">Columbia University</a> working with <a href="https://www.cs.columbia.edu/~suman/">Suman Jana</a> and <a href="https://www.rayb.info/">Baishakhi Ray</a>.
 Before coming to Columbia, I worked with <a href="https://www.cs.ucr.edu/~zhiyunq/">Zhiyun Qian</a> on Android Security at the <a href="https://www.ucr.edu/">University of California, Riverside</a>.
 I earned my bachelor’s degree at <a href="http://english.hust.edu.cn/">Huazhong University of Science and Technology</a>.

 I am broadly interested in **security** and **machine learning**.
 Particularly, I focus on applying data-driven approaches (e.g., large language models, machine learning, optimization) to solve security problems.
 Current research projects include: